NOC-MSM/SEAsia/docs/source/EAfrica.rst

 Summary / Plan
 ==============

+Date :: 4 Oct 2017
+Author :: jelt

 * Replicate James' /work/n01/n01/jdha/2017/nemo/trunk/NEMOGCM/CONFIG/ODA_E-AFRICA/
 configuration.

-* Use ORCHESTRA code, which is near the head of the trunk.
+* Use ORCHESTRA code, which is near the head of the trunk (@ r8395).

 * Caveat: a number of input files are taken from James' existing configuration